fscm/docker-toolchain/README.build.md

 # GNU Toolchain for Docker

-Docker image with some of the GNU toolchain tools.
+Docker image with a GNU base Toolchain.

 ## Synopsis

-This script will create a Docker image with some of the GNU toolchain tools and libraries like:
+This script will create a Docker image with the following tools and libraries:

 - Attr
 - Autoconf